Newaygo County, Michigan: Government

 Newaygo County has been strongly Republican since the Civil War era.
-Since 1884, the Republican Party nominee has carried the county vote in 91% of the national presidential elections (31 of 34).
+Since 1884, the Republican Party nominee has carried the county vote in 92% of the national presidential elections (33 of 36).
 It has only supported a Democrat for president once in that time, in 1964.
-The Democrats have managed even 40 percent of the county's vote only four other times.
+The Democrats have managed even 40 percent of the county's vote only five other times.

 Newaygo County operates the County jail, maintains rural roads, operates the major local courts, records deeds, mortgages, and vital records, administers public health regulations, and participates with the state in the provision of social services.
 The county board of commissioners controls the budget and has limited authority to make laws or ordinances.
 In Michigan, most local government functions – police and fire, building and zoning, tax assessment, street maintenance etc. – are the responsibility of individual cities and townships.